RIIPCM/PerfMC/README.md

   Avg: 0.20793118077652437

 ```
-Note that it's possible that there are no matrices with given indices in generated loop or in file
+Note that it's possible that there are no matrices with given elements in generated loop or in file
 ```
 PerfMC.MatrixIndexError: No matrices with given indice(s)
 ```